chimpler/python-functional-guide/README.md

 <tupleiterator at 0x1082afb10>
 ```

-Moreover since list and tuples are called sequence since we can access any of their element directly using their index (e.g., `l[0]`).
+List and tuples are called sequence since we can access any of their element directly using their index (e.g., `l[0]`).

 ### map
 The map function applies a function to each element of an iterable